alamehan/nice-list/README.md

 <a href="#daftarisi">🡹 Kembali ke daftar isi</a>

+* Softwares Showcase
+  * [G2](https://www.g2.com/) - Choose the right software and services based on 1,061,900+ authentic.
+  * [Capterra](https://www.capterra.com/) - Search, compare, and choose the right software with confidence.

 * Driver Installer
   * [DriverPack Solution](https://driverpack.io/) - Help you to download all the required and competitive drivers to your computer.
   * [Silent Install Builder](http://www.silentinstall.org/) - Tool for quickly install a set of software on a multiple computers.